chikakoto/facial-expression-recognition/reports/final_report.md

 #### 6.1.2 Confusion matrices

-All of the confusion matrices show the highest accuracy for the happy label due to the amount of the happy label data we trained.
+Although the model has achieved a high accuracy rate for happy, it still doesn’t pass the coin-flip test since most misclassified labels are also “happy”.
 Disgust also shows high accuracy compared to any other labels and it is because we resampled the disgust label data.
+Also, we can see that the label sad and neutral has been misclassified most frequently.

 ![Figure 15_A](figures/figure15_a.png)